University of California (UC)

 Counselor Recommendation Request/Brag Sheet

 Counselors write recommendation letters for students who need them for private colleges.
-Students must fill out a resume/brag sheet and allow at least a 2 week turn-around to meet application deadlines.
+Students must fill out a brag sheet and return to their counselor by the following deadlines:

 You may also obtain a copy of the above forms in the Counseling Office.